Indian shares edge lower as tech losses outweigh gains in pharma

 In Asian markets, stocks kicked off the week on a cautious note due to a spike in coronavirus cases over the weekend.

-The Nifty IT index (.NIFTYIT) fell 0.53% after two straight sessions of gains, with software services firm Tata Consultancy Services (TCS.NS) being among the top percentage losers on the Nifty 50.
+The Nifty IT index fell 0.53% after two straight sessions of gains, with software services firm Tata Consultancy Services being among the top percentage losers on the Nifty 50.

-Hospital chain operator Krishna Institute of Medical Sciences (KRII.NS) and milk distributor Dodla Dairy (DODL.NS) saw strong debuts, gaining 17.2% and 40%, respectively.
+Hospital chain operator Krishna Institute of Medical Sciences and milk distributor Dodla Dairy saw strong debuts, gaining 17.2% and 40%, respectively.

 Our Standards: The Thomson Reuters Trust Principles.